utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/gradle.md

 }
 ```

-The [classes](../user-guide/classes.md) section covers in detail what we did here, but for now `@RegisterClass` will register the annotated class to Godot so Godot knows our class exist.
+The [classes](../user-guide/classes.md) section covers in detail what we did here, but for now `@RegisterClass` will register the annotated class to Godot so Godot knows our class exists.

 !!! note ""
     The plugin automatically generates the registration code which registers your class.
 We do not recommend that you check these files into source control.